alshedivat/al-folio/_pages/about.md

 - learning with uncertainty;
 - universal information processing.

-In general, I am interested in developing efficient machine learning algorithms based on first principles.
+As an information theorist by training,
-As an information theorist by training, I love to simplify complicated things.
+I do research by simplifying complicated ideas, unifying concepts, and generalizing them to complex problems.

 Check out my [resume](/resume) for more information.